kevinzhao07/TodoApp/react.md

 ### Adding Tasks
 This component will allow us to add tasks into our React app.
 Evidently, the functionality between the two will remain largely similar and calling firebase will be necessary.
 Again, the code will be written and commented inside `AddTask.js`.
 This is a more complicated component with more parts.
 This is because when adding a task, we have a choice for which project it belongs to as well as which date it should be associated with.
 Both these must be selected through drop down menus, which are components in and of themselves.
 Also, we have to keep track of variables that either display those overlays or not.
 All in all, it is a pretty complicated component where keeping track of seeing the overlay is key.
+> the two main items that we have to further add for `AddTask.js` is the `ProjectOverlay.js` and `TaskDate.js`. this is because each will be a separate component that renders only if it is pressed. for the overlay, a nice list of all the projects to choose from will be dispalyed, and for task date, a calendar will pop up to ask the user to choose a time. each code is written and commented in their respective component file.

+## After the Tutorial

+### Small Changes
+1. I want to be able to see which project I selected and have it presented to me.
+The other way around was too confusing.

 ## Peculiarities
 **Named Exports**